yunruse/pxdlib/docs/api/Layer.md

 <a id="GroupLayer"></a>
 ## GroupLayer

-A `GroupLayer` contains nothing other than its children; its coordinates and size are only given as reference.
+A `GroupLayer` contains nothing other than its children.
 Identical to `PXDFile`, the following methods are given:

 - `children` is a list of the child layerss
 - `all_layers()` provides a list of _all_ layers in the group;
 - `find(name)` will find the first layer with a given name.

+Its attributes include:

+- `size` (also `width` and `height`), the width and height of the layer in pixels.
+This is read-only and simply gives the bounding box of its contents.

 <a id="VectorLayer"></a>
 ## VectorLayer

+A `VectorLayer` contains a series of shapes.
+(Currently, these are not accessible.)

+Attributes include:

+- `size` (also `width` and `height`), the width and height of the layer in pixels.This is currently read-only.

 <a id="RasterLayer"></a>
 ## RasterLayer

+A `RasterLayer` contains a raster image, a grid of pixels.
+(Currently, this is not accessible.)

+Attributes include:

 <a id="TextLayer"></a>
 ## TextLayer

+A `TextLayer` contains formatted text.
+It may also contain a single shape, the path along which the text moves.

+Attributes include:

+- `size` (also `width` and `height`), the width and height of the layer in pixels.
+This is currently read-only.
+- `rawText`, the text without formatting.
+This is currently read-only.